Db2 for IBM i streaming connector

 How the connector works

-The connector initially queries the database to determine which journals capture the selected tables—and when streaming, will read from each of the relevant journal receivers.
+The connector initially queries the database to determine which journals capture the selected tables.
+When streaming, the connector will read from each of the relevant journal receivers.
+If you want to add new tables to the pipeline, they must be added to the relevant journal, as described in Configure new tables.

-The streaming process uses a Hybrid SaaS architecture and requires an agent container to be deployed within your virtual private cloud (VPC).
+The streaming process uses a Hybrid SaaS architecture and requires a Streaming agent to be deployed within your virtual private cloud (VPC).
+The agent must be deployed before you create your streaming pipeline.

 Source setup